The Little Squares of Life

-I see manicured yards, perfectly educated children.
+I see manicured yards, ideally educated children.
 These children speak the same languages as their pets plus one more for fun.
-They are involved in 25 sports each and excel at each sport.
-People who *love* Jesus and are the holy ones of the world.
-Most certainly, they are blessed with new cars, new houses, and healthy.
+They are involved in 25 sports each and excel at each mark.
+People who love Jesus are the world’s holy ones.
+They are most certainly blessed with new cars, new houses, and health.
 Everyone seems to be healthy.
-Happy…all photos are of happy people.
+Happy, all photos are of happy people.

 What a delusion!

 Behind The Little Squares of Life is the reality.
 Marriages falling apart behind the smiles.
 Kids with dirt under their fingernails and enough earwax to make a candle.
-Sickness behind the smiles…whether that is life-altering illnesses or mental illnesses and anything in between.
-It could be a chronic thing or a thing they are too embarrassed to even see a doctor for.
+Sickness behind the smiles, whether that is life-altering illnesses or mental illnesses and anything in between.
+It could be a chronic thing or a thing they are too embarrassed to see a doctor for.
 In that scenario, they are too ashamed to go and ask because they are afraid of what they will find.
-Taking that further, they are afraid nothing is wrong and they have embarrassed themselves in front of their doctor and now have a bill to pay.
+Taking that further, they are so scared nothing is wrong, and they have embarrassed themselves in front of their doctor and now have a bill to pay.

 Burnt dinners, mailboxes with something green growing on them.
 Weeds are hidden amongst the hostas.
-Addictions, hatefulness, spikes in anger run rampant.
-People who are broken and tired because of a wayward child.
-Adult children now turning into the parents for their parents who are sick.
+Addictions, hatefulness, and spikes in anger run rampant—people who are broken and tired because of a wayward child.
+Adult children are now turning into the parents of their parents who are sick.

 Green for a Reason

 Yes, a beautiful green yard can be seen from across the way.
 Lush green grass that looks like it is taunting you to come across the street and walk barefoot through it.
-What you don’t realize is that as you take your shoes off and tiptoe in the neighbor’s yard…you suddenly feel the truth.
+You don’t realize that as you take your shoes off and tiptoe in the neighbor’s yard, you suddenly feel the truth.
 That lush green grass is lush for a reason.
-They have a septic issue and you are walking through feces water.
+They have a septic issue, and you are walking through feces water.

 When are we going to start living in the reality of life?
-Why do we (I) continue to compare myself to others when I *know* the story behind the picture.
-I get so tired of this little game that may just be in my head.
+Why do we (I) continue to compare ourselves to others when I know the story behind the picture.
+I get so tired of this little game that may be in my head.

 Take a Moment

 Behind every picture is pain a lot of times.
 The one who loves her pets more than the typical person may be the one who struggles with infertility.
-There is the one that smiles through daily death or near death experiences due to a calling of her life.
-One who is always all smiles, with her children, yet divorce is on the horizon due to addiction.
+There is the one that smiles through daily death or near-death experiences due to a calling of her life.
+One is always smiling with her children, yet divorce is on the horizon due to addiction.